JeroenGar/jagua-rs/lbf/README.md

 # LBF
-A left-bottom-fill heuristic for 2D irregular cutting and packing problems using the `jagua-rs` library.
+A left-bottom-fill heuristic for 2D irregular cutting and packing problems using the `jaguars` collision detection engine.

 This heuristic serves as a reference implementation of how to use the collision detection engine.
-It is a very simple constructive heuristic that places items in the bin from left to right and bottom to top.
+It is a very simple constructive heuristic that places items one-by-one in the bin each time at the left-bottom most position.

 ## How to run
 General usage: